-THE iDOLM@STER: Shiny Colors is the fourth original mobile game in the The iDOLM@STER franchise, and the seventh mobile game overall.
+THE iDOLM@STER: Shiny Colors is the fourth original mobile game in the The iDOLM@STER franchise and the seventh mobile game overall.
+It launched on April 24, 2018.

-The game focuses on the idols of 283 Production, originally boasting sixteen idols to raise five different idol groups: the "main" unit Illumination Stars, the sentai themed Houkago Climax Girls, the and rock themed L'Antica, the trio Alstromeria, and Straylight.
+The game focuses on the idols of 283 Production, originally boasting sixteen idols to raise un four different idol groups: the "main" unit Illumination Stars, the rock-themed L'Antica, the sentai-themed Houkago Climax Girls, and the classic girlish unit Alstromeria.
+Starting from the second to the fourth anniversary, the cast gradually expanded, adding Straylight, noctchill, and SHHis into the roster, with a total of twenty-five idols.

 Shiny Colors provides examples of: